canriquez/100-days-of-code/r1-log.md

 ##R1D82.

 **Twitter:RD82.
-Working on portfolio site wireframe.
-Planning to build using HTML/CSS/RAILS/JS as I am planning to add some features in later stages.
-It is a great feeling building web page that will signal my official start as a full stack developer #fullstack #web development Rails #100DaysOfCode
+Working on my portfolio site wireframe.
+Building using HTML/CSS/Rails/JS as I want to add external API features in later stages.
+It is a great feeling building a web page that signals my official start as a full stack developer #fullstack #rails #javascript  #100DaysOfCode

 ##R1D81.